 It is reported that during the end of DST, there is a 16% increase in vehicle collisions with deer.
 Less visibility and more wildlife are always a dangerous combination.

 Fall DST marks the start of winter weather changes across parts of the United States.
 Drivers must be aware of road and safety conditions in the regions they are traveling in.
 Drivers are encouraged to make sure their emergency kits are stocked with winter weather essentials.

-Once DST ends, many possible health effects become present.
-An extra hour of sleep seems nice at first, but a change in your sleep schedule can significantly affect your internal clock.
+Once DST begins and ends, many possible health effects become present.
+An extra hour, or lack of, sleep seems minuscule, but a change in your sleep schedule can significantly affect your internal clock.
 Ensuring drivers are well-rested, alert, and cautious on the roads will help keep roadways safe.
 According to the AAA Foundation for Traffic Safety, people who only sleep for six or seven hours a night are twice as likely to be involved in a fatal crash.

 Studies have shown that it may take up to two weeks to adjust to a new schedule fully.
 The time change can impact symptoms such as fatigue, seasonal depression, and overall mental functions and health.
 Learning to take care of yourself is crucial during this time of year.
 Here are some tips for prioritizing your health: